-entity with a well-defined boundary and identity that encapsulates state and behavior derived from AbstractGMLType [ISO 19107]
+entity with a well-defined boundary and identity that encapsulates state and behavior

-NOTE 1: An object is an instance of a class NOTE 2: This term was first used in this way in the general theory of object-oriented programming, and later adopted for use in this same sense in UML.
+NOTE 1: An object is an instance of a class

+NOTE 2: This term was first used in this way in the general theory of object-oriented programming, and later adopted for use in this same sense in UML.
 Attributes and relationships represent state.
-Operations, methods, and state machines represent behavior NOTE 3: A GML object is an XML element of a type object <UML> a discrete entity with a well-defined boundary and identity that encapsulates state and behavior; an instance of a class point zero-dimensional geometric primitive, representing a position point coverage coverage that has a domain composed of points [ISO 19123]
+Operations, methods, and state machines represent behavior object <UML> a discrete entity with a well-defined boundary and identity that encapsulates state and behavior; an instance of a class point zero-dimensional geometric primitive, representing a position